 Sources: USPS.
 UPS and FedEx, Annual Reports.
 Packages shipped by FedEx Ground and FedEx Express.
 UPS involves US domestic parcel operations.
 First-class mail is used for postcards, letters, large envelopes, and small packages weighing less than 13 ounces.
 Total mail volume includes standard mail (or bulk), usually consisting of flyers, circulars, advertising, newsletters, bulletins, or catalogs.

 The growth of home deliveries has incited online retailers such as Amazon to enter the parcel delivery market since they can generate enough cargo to offer their own account transport services.
-In 2020, it was estimated that Amazon delivered close to 3 billion parcels in the United States through its system.
-Amazon delivers through its own distribution and delivery system about 60% of the parcels it ships.
+In 2022, it was estimated that Amazon delivered close to 4.8 billion parcels in the United States.
+Amazon delivers about 60% of the parcels it ships through its own distribution and delivery system.
+However, it owns only 4.5% of the square footage of the facilities (e.g. fulfillment centers) it uses for its distribution.
+The rest are leased.